1994–95 Chicago Bulls season

+With the addition of Harper, the Bulls struggled playing around .500 in winning percentage for the first half of the regular season, holding a 23–25 record at the All-Star break.
 However, there were rumors that retired All-Star guard Michael Jordan would come out of his retirement to rejoin the team, after an unsuccessful baseball career.
-The Bulls received a major boost upon Jordan's return, as he faxed a memo that simply said "I'm back."
-The Bulls won 24 of their final 34 games of the season, and finished in third place in the Central Division with a 47–35 record, earning the fifth seed in the Eastern Conference.
+The Bulls received a major boost upon Jordan's return, as he faxed a memo that simply said "I'm back"; he also changed his jersey number to #45.
+The Bulls won 24 of their final 34 games of the season, which included two six-game winning streaks between March and April, and finished in third place in the Central Division with a 47–35 record, earning the fifth seed in the Eastern Conference; the team qualified for the NBA playoffs for the eleventh consecutive year.

-Jordan averaged 26.9 points, 6.9 rebounds, 5.3 assists and 1.8 steals per game in 17 games, but only shot just .411 in field-goal percentage.
-One notable highlight of the regular season was Jordan scoring a season-high of 55 points, in a 113–111 road win over the New York Knicks at Madison Square Garden on March 28, 1995.
-He also changed his jersey number to #45, but later on changed it back to #23 during the NBA playoffs.

-In addition, Scottie Pippen led the team with 21.4 points, 8.1 rebounds, 5.2 assists, 2.9 steals and 1.1 blocks per game, and also with 109 three-point field goals; he was named to the All-NBA First Team, and to the NBA All-Defensive First Team.
-Meanwhile, second-year forward Toni Kukoč provided the team with 15.7 points, 5.4 rebounds and 4.6 assists per game, while B.J.
+Jordan averaged 26.9 points, 6.9 rebounds, 5.3 assists and 1.8 steals per game in 17 games, but only shot just .411 in field-goal percentage, while Scottie Pippen averaged 21.4 points, 8.1 rebounds, 5.2 assists and 2.9 steals per game, led the Bulls with 109 three-point field goals, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team.
+In addition, second-year forward Toni Kukoč provided the team with 15.7 points, 5.4 rebounds and 4.6 assists per game, while B.J.
 Armstrong provided with 14.0 points per game and 108 three-point field goals, three-point specialist Steve Kerr contributed 8.2 points per game and shot .524 in three-point field goal percentage off the bench, and Will Perdue averaged 8.0 points and 6.7 rebounds per game.
-Harper played a limited role and only contributed 6.9 points per game, and Luc Longley averaged 6.5 points and 4.8 rebounds per game off the bench.
+Meanwhile, Harper played a limited role and only contributed 6.9 points per game, Luc Longley averaged 6.5 points and 4.8 rebounds per game, Bill Wennington provided with 5.0 points and 2.6 rebounds per game, and Pete Myers contributed 4.5 points per game.

 During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Pippen was selected for the 1995 NBA All-Star Game, as a member of the Eastern Conference All-Star team, while Kerr participated in the NBA Three-Point Shootout for the second consecutive year.
-Pippen finished in seventh place in Most Valuable Player voting, while Jordan finished in eleventh place; Pippen also finished in second place in Defensive Player of the Year voting.
+Pippen finished in seventh place in Most Valuable Player voting, while Jordan finished in eleventh place; Pippen also finished in second place in Defensive Player of the Year voting, behind Dikembe Mutombo of the Denver Nuggets.

-The Bulls defeated the 4th-seeded Charlotte Hornets three games to one in the Eastern Conference First Round of the 1995 NBA playoffs, but would eventually lose in the Eastern Conference Semi-finals to the Eastern Conference champion Orlando Magic in six games.
-The Magic eventually reached to the NBA Finals for the first time, but were unable to stop the 6th-seeded, and eventual 2-time NBA champion Houston Rockets, as they were swept in four straight hard-fought games.
+The Bulls finished second in the NBA in home-game attendance behind the Charlotte Hornets, with an attendance of 926,218 at the United Center during the regular season.